Seven Ways to Protect Devices That Use Wireless Technologies

 The use of wireless technologies brings a lot of advantages, but is also subject to some serious threats that you should consider when you decide to switch from wired to wireless networks.
-You need increased protection, because letting your information in the airwaves means exposing it to hacker attacks.
+You need increased protection, because letting your information in the airwaves means exposing it to hacker attacks using range finders.

 Can You Protect Yourself from Malicious Use of Your Wireless Connection?

 Security problems that accompany wireless networking are quite serious, but you can take some steps to protect yourself.
 The following seven actions do not require special knowledge and can be accomplished by any computer user, even if inexperienced: